Yatsuuw/Yatsuuw/README.md

 # Yatsuu Profile
+Hello and welcome to my GitHub page!
+I'm Yatsuuw, a passionate developer with a strong programming background.
+I am passionate about creating solutions that solve real-world problems and improve users' lives.

+I have worked on many projects, ranging from small utility scripts to complex web applications.
+I also enjoy sharing my knowledge with other developers by contributing to open source projects and writing technical articles.

+I'm always looking for new challenges and opportunities to collaborate, so don't hesitate to contact me if you have any questions or want to discuss future projects.
 ## 🚀 About Me
 I am a developer with a passion for creating software and applications that improve people's lives.
-I have gained my development skills through years of professional experience, as well as through self-study and continuing education.
+I gained my development skills through years of personal experience.

 I am particularly proficient in web development technologies such as HTML, CSS, JavaScript, and popular frameworks such as React and Angular.
 I also have significant experience in backend development with languages such as Java, Python, and Node.js.

-I am motivated by the opportunity to tackle complex technical challenges and solve practical problems for my clients and users.
-I believe that software development should be user-centered and I strive to create exceptional user experiences for all products I develop.
+I am motivated by the opportunity to tackle complex technical challenges and solve practical problems for my users.
+I believe that software development should be user-centric and I strive to create exceptional user experiences for all products I develop.

-Outside of work, I enjoy exploring new technologies and participating in open-source projects.
-I am also a music lover and enjoy playing guitar in my free time.
+Outside of this activity, I enjoy exploring new technologies and participating in open-source projects.

 I am always looking for new challenges and development opportunities.
-Don't hesitate to contact me if you are looking for a competent and passionate developer for your team or project.
+Feel free to contact me if you are looking for a skilled and passionate developer for your team or project.
 ## 🛠 Skills
 I have advanced skills in several programming languages such as Python, Java and C++, as well as web technologies such as HTML, CSS, JavaScript and popular frameworks such as React and Angular.

 I am also well versed in database development and data management, having worked with tools such as SQL, MongoDB and Firebase.
-I have a solid understanding of database design and data modeling principles, and am able to create efficient and effective data management systems.
+I have a solid understanding of database design and data modeling principles.
+I am also able to create effective and efficient data management systems.

-I am also skilled in project management and collaboration.
-I have worked closely with teams of developers, designers, project managers, and clients to complete large-scale, complex software development projects.
+I am skilled in project management and collaboration.
+I have worked closely with teams of developers, designers, project managers, and clients to complete large and complex software development projects.

-I have the necessary problem solving skills and I have a great ability to understand the needs of users and customers.
+I have the necessary problem solving skills and have a strong ability to understand user and customer needs.
 ## Tech Stack

-**Client:** React, Redux, TailwindCSS
+**Client:** React, React, Redux, TailwindCSS

-**Server:** Node, Express
+**Server:** Node, Express, VPS

 ## Additional informations